Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 2. Amaj7(9) - G#min7 (C#min7 G/C#7b5b9(11)) - F#min7 - (B7(add9) F/Bmajadd#11addb13)
 2. Amaj7(9) - G#min7 (C#min7 G/C#7b5b9) - F#min7 - (B7(add9) F/Bmajadd#11addb13)
 ```
+Also where is my A# in the bass????

 The Emajadd#11addb13 is most likely E7#11b13 but simply no 7 in there.
 I should've perhaps written these as alt chords.